 Homemade lemon & garlic dressing

 Simply mince a couple cloves of garlic, then toss them into a jar or other dressing container.
-Add 1/2 cup vegetable oil, the juice of one or two lemons (depending on your desire for strong flavor) and salt and pepper.
+Add 1/2 cup olive olive oil, the juice of one or two lemons (depending on your desire for strong flavor) and salt and pepper.
 Seal everything up and shake!
 If that’s not simple, I don’t know what is.

 In case you don’t have fresh lemons on hand, you can use lemon juice from a bottle.
 If you do this, I believe about 3 tablespoons of juice is the equivalent of one lemon.
 But use fresh if you can – I think it tastes better!